Sprout Social (NASDAQ:SPT) Releases FY 2022 Earnings Guidance

+Sprout Social (NASDAQ:SPT – Get Rating) last posted its quarterly earnings data on Tuesday, February 22nd.
+The company reported ($0.05) EPS for the quarter, beating the Thomson Reuters’ consensus estimate of ($0.07) by $0.02.
+The firm had revenue of $53.27 million during the quarter, compared to analyst estimates of $51.28 million.
+During the same period in the prior year, the company posted ($0.11) earnings per share.
+The firm’s revenue for the quarter was up 42.6% compared to the same quarter last year.
+On average, research analysts forecast that Sprout Social will post -0.69 EPS for the current year.

-In other news, CEO Justyn Russell Howard sold 20,000 shares of Sprout Social stock in a transaction on Tuesday, February 8th.
-The stock was sold at an average price of $70.92, for a total value of $1,418,400.00.
-The sale was disclosed in a filing with the Securities & Exchange Commission, which is available at this link.
-Also, President Ryan Paul Barretto sold 5,600 shares of Sprout Social stock in a transaction on Thursday, March 3rd.
-The shares were sold at an average price of $64.18, for a total value of $359,408.00.
+In other news, CFO Preto Joseph Del sold 1,800 shares of Sprout Social stock in a transaction dated Thursday, December 16th.
+The stock was sold at an average price of $93.21, for a total value of $167,778.00.
+The sale was disclosed in a legal filing with the Securities & Exchange Commission, which is available at this hyperlink.
+Also, CTO Aaron Edward Frederick Rankin sold 32,000 shares of Sprout Social stock in a transaction dated Friday, February 18th.
+The shares were sold at an average price of $54.49, for a total value of $1,743,680.00.
 The disclosure for this sale can be found here.
-Insiders have sold 135,327 shares of company stock valued at $9,327,897 in the last three months.
+Insiders have sold a total of 134,744 shares of company stock valued at $9,272,803 over the last 90 days.
 14.86% of the stock is currently owned by company insiders.

-A number of institutional investors have recently modified their holdings of SPT.
-Norges Bank acquired a new position in shares of Sprout Social during the fourth quarter worth about $13,435,000.
-Parametric Portfolio Associates LLC lifted its stake in shares of Sprout Social by 16.2% during the fourth quarter.
-Parametric Portfolio Associates LLC now owns 102,754 shares of the company’s stock worth $9,319,000 after purchasing an additional 14,308 shares in the last quarter.
-Deutsche Bank AG lifted its stake in shares of Sprout Social by 16.0% in the fourth quarter.
-Deutsche Bank AG now owns 60,968 shares of the company’s stock worth $5,529,000 after acquiring an additional 8,401 shares in the last quarter.
-California State Teachers Retirement System lifted its stake in shares of Sprout Social by 3.5% in the fourth quarter.
-California State Teachers Retirement System now owns 57,037 shares of the company’s stock worth $5,173,000 after acquiring an additional 1,913 shares in the last quarter.
-Finally, Bank Julius Baer & Co.
-Ltd Zurich acquired a new position in shares of Sprout Social in the fourth quarter worth about $4,656,000.
-Hedge funds and other institutional investors own 83.57% of the company’s stock.
+Several hedge funds and other institutional investors have recently modified their holdings of the company.
+BlackRock Inc. raised its position in shares of Sprout Social by 1.2% during the 4th quarter.
+BlackRock Inc. now owns 3,738,364 shares of the company’s stock worth $339,033,000 after acquiring an additional 45,923 shares in the last quarter.
+Thrivent Financial for Lutherans raised its position in shares of Sprout Social by 20.1% during the 4th quarter.
+Thrivent Financial for Lutherans now owns 546,154 shares of the company’s stock worth $49,531,000 after acquiring an additional 91,442 shares in the last quarter.
+Goldman Sachs Group Inc. raised its position in shares of Sprout Social by 352.3% during the 4th quarter.
+Goldman Sachs Group Inc. now owns 327,281 shares of the company’s stock worth $29,681,000 after acquiring an additional 254,921 shares in the last quarter.
+Morgan Stanley increased its position in Sprout Social by 109.7% during the second quarter.
+Morgan Stanley now owns 320,368 shares of the company’s stock worth $28,647,000 after buying an additional 167,578 shares during the period.
+Finally, Norges Bank acquired a new position in Sprout Social during the fourth quarter worth approximately $13,435,000.
+83.57% of the stock is currently owned by institutional investors and hedge funds.

 Sprout Social Company Profile (Get Rating)